Chart Color Schemes

 Peakhurst Heights has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects likely affecting the region: 824-834 Forest Road Affordable Housing, Henry Lawson Drive Stage 1B Upgrade, Georges River College Peakhurst Campus Upgrades, and Oatley to Como Walkway Upgrade.
-The following list details those most relevant.
+Three projects are identified by AreaSearch as potentially impacting the area: 824-834 Forest Road Affordable Housing, Henry Lawson Drive Stage 1B Upgrade, Georges River College Peakhurst Campus Upgrades, and Oatley to Como Walkway Upgrade.

 Professional plan users can use the search below to filter and access additional projects.